Duggan, TCU rout No. 18 Oklahoma 55-24 as Gabriel gets hurt

 Kendre Miller ran 69 yards for a touchdown to put TCU up 48-17 early in the second half and finished with 136 yards and two touchdowns on 13 carries.
 The active FBS career leader in yards per carry increased his mark by averaging 10.5 yards.

-A 2-yard scoring run by Duggan soon after made it 55-17, finishing his day in the third quarter.
+“I don’t think really (it’s about) the way we won, it’s just that we won,” said Duggan, who had 302 yards passing and 116 rushing said.
+“It doesn’t matter how much you win by, how it looks.
+You get the win, that’s a big deal, especially in this league.”

-Both teams had committed just one turnover apiece coming in before Marvin Mims fumbled on the third play of the game after Oklahoma won the toss and decided to take the ball instead of deferring.
-Duggan's 19-yard scoring pass to Savion Williams finished a 46-yard drive to the first points.
+Both teams had committed just one turnover apiece coming in, but Oklahoma opened with a mistake that would be a sign of things to come.
+The Sooners won the toss and decided to take the ball instead of deferring, but receiver Marvin Mims fumbled on the third play of the game.
+TCU took advantage and opened the scoring when Duggan’s 19-yard scoring pass to Savion Williams finished a 46-yard drive.

 When the Sooners weren’t being penalized for defensive pass interference (three times in the first quarter), they were leaving receivers wide open in the secondary.
 Taye was alone on his long TD, as was Gunnar Henderson on a 62-yard score.

-Jovantae Barnes had 100 yards rushing and two touchdowns for the Sooners, while Gabriel and Beville both were 7 of 16 without a touchdown or interception.
+Jovantae Barnes had 100 yards rushing and two touchdowns for the Sooners.

 THE TAKEAWAY

 Oklahoma: This is the second time in three seasons the Sooners have started 0-2 in the Big 12.
-They rallied to win the conference in the pandemic-shortened 2020 season, beating Iowa State in the title game.
-But Oklahoma was never manhandled like this.
+They rallied to win the league in the pandemic-shortened 2020 season, but were never manhandled like this.

 TCU: The Horned Frogs averaged 10.2 yards per play while building their big halftime lead and finished at 8.9 after coming in second nationally at 8.1 yards per play.